tinytao1/poh/README.md

 May 1, 2025.
 This is my third learning-to-code project.

+[March 2026.
-[Looking back on it from nearly a year later, the code is a mess!
+Looking back on it from nearly a year later, the code is a mess!
 It's totally a big ball of mud.]

 Here I have utilized 1 (!) loop, and a corresponding array to allow the "uncheck" button to uncheck the 60 checkboxes in one fell swoop: fun times!